James Heimbold — Duty, Honor, Country

 A career soldier, Captain Heimbold entered the army in 1966 and graduated as an outstanding trainee from the Officer Candidate School at the Army Artillery and Missile Center at Fort Sill in Oklahoma.
 For his service as a battery commander, Captain Heimbold was awarded the Bronze Star, the US Army Commendation Medal, and a Purple Heart.

 “Jim was a guy who never let you down,” said his older sister, Jeanne Boehles, a former teacher and borough resident who now presents his award during annual graduation exercises.
 “An extraordinary human being.
 To this day I miss him so very much.
 Citizenship was very important to Jim.
 And I never saw him lose his temper with another person.
 So many people loved him and gravitated to him.”

-Jeanne said that her brother would be very proud of his daughter, who is today a mother and teacher (and an Alaska resident).
+Jeanne said that her brother would be very proud of his daughter, who is today a mother of two sons and a teacher (and an Alaska resident).
 “She’s really a chip off the old block — a very strong and decent person,” Jeanne explained.
 “Jim left behind a fine legacy.”

-His brother, Joseph, Jr., (a former MB School board member) also served in the military with honor seeing combat action in Southeast Asia before his brother did.
+His brother, Joseph L., Jr., (a former MB School board member) also served in the military with honor seeing combat action in Southeast Asia before his brother did.
 For the dangerous duties of a forward observer, Joe won a Silver Star and two Bronze Stars for valor.
 He also earned a Master’s Degree in economics from Northeastern University.